twaldear/flask-csp/README.md

 * 4 keywords in policies must always be encapsulated in single quotes: 'none', 'self', 'unsafe-inline','unsafe-eval'

 ### Report only header
+To set the header to "Report only" pass the key/value pair 'report-only':True to the custom header dict:
 ```python
 from flask_csp.csp import csp_header
 ...